 The countries you are most likely to get lost in

-There are certain countries round the world where its almost impossible to get lost, in terms of being stranded in the wilderness I mean.
+There are certain countries around the world where it’s almost impossible to get lost, in terms of being stranded in the wilderness I mean.
 Take the UK for example, it has mountain ranges and forests but because of its population, there isn’t a single point in the UK where you would have to walk for more than 5 miles before you came across a road or a farm or just, something.
 This assurance of finding safety isn’t shared with many other countries and there are some out there that could cause the most experienced navigators to become horribly lost in just a few hours.
-Out of all 195 countries in the world, these are the top five that you are most likely to become stranded in the wilderness in.
+Out of all 195 countries in the world, these are the top five that you are most likely to become stranded in the wilderness.

 1) Australia

 Most of Australia’s population is located around the east side of the country where there’s more fertile land.
 The western side of the country is home to a huge expanse of desert that’s made up of more than half a million square miles of very hostile terrain, in fact, deserts cover around 18% of the total continent but because of the extremely low rainfall in some areas, up to 35% of the continent could be considered to be desert.
-One wrong turn could put you in a direction where there’s many miles of nothing, especially water.
-The similar looking landscape makes it very easy to get lost and the flowing hills and desert foliage can drastically block your line of sight while creating the impression there may be a stream in between high points, an idea that rarely provides the prize of water.
+One wrong turn could put you in a direction where there are many miles of nothing, especially water.
+The similar-looking landscape makes it very easy to get lost and the flowing hills and desert foliage can drastically block your line of sight while creating the impression there may be a stream in between high points, an idea that rarely provides the prize of water.

 2) Brazil and surrounding countries